 This project can be seen as a natural extension of our previous projects.
 Thus, in the PSI2015-65848-R project a big data platform (LEEDUCA) has been developed where a very large amount of neuropsychological test can be conducted, stored and processed.
 This has then been reinforced, funded by the UNMA15-CE-3657 project, with the purchase of last generation active electroencephalography (EEG) and Functional Near Infrarred Spectroscopy (fNIRS) equipments as well as a high-performance computing (HPC) platform.
 As a consequence, the LEEDUCA database, with the support of the regional government (Junta de Andalucía), currently accounts test results

-from more than 4000 students (4, 5, 6 and 7 year-old) at different schools, and EEG and fNIRS data have been employed to build detailed and multimodal models of DD by means of machine learning.
+from more than 4000 students (4, 5, 6 and 7 year-old) at different schools, and EEG and fNIRS data have been employed to build models of DD by means of machine learning techniques.

 The multidisciplinary profile of the research team of this project makes it possible the exploration of new alternatives to tackle the learning difficulties and for the design of effective intervention tools with a strong neural basis.
 The methods developed in this project will be transferred to the society through schools, facilitating their clinical use and moving towards more individualized interventions, representing a turning point in the treatment of learning difficulties and its corresponding socioeconomic implications.